We use cookies to improve your experience.

 We leaned on this pattern when we built a reactive binding system inside MDMA.
 Template expressions like {{form.field.value}} let the AI describe interdependencies declaratively: "show the Thinking component while the webhook is pending, then swap in the Table once the Callout signals success."
 The result is dynamic without derailing the design system.
 Enterprise architects prefer this tier because they can lint the JSON, cache it at the edge, and still let product teams iterate without redeploying the whole app.
 The sweet spot is internal tools where users change workflows faster than marketing can update hero images.

-Open-Ended Generative UI: Full Interface Generation
+Open-Ended AI-Powered Layouts: Full Interface Generation

 Open-ended generative UI is the frontier: the agent returns raw HTML, an iframe, or even a full React bundle, and the host app becomes a dumb but secure viewport.
 This is how MCP Apps embed third-party micro-frontends inside a chat thread, and why a single prompt can spawn an entire data studio with charts, maps, and live filters.
 The upside is limitless flexibility.
 The downside is potential style drift, XSS risk, and the occasional purple button that nobody approved.